What is Peacock Blue? Plus, 8 Decor Ideas For Your Home

 Subtle pops of color more your style?
 Then why not find dining chairs that have peacock blue seats?
 Or better yet—a wooden style with peacock seat cushions, so you have the flexibility to change up the look of your dining area later.

-Bedding is another place where peacock can replace navy.
-It is maybe not quite as gender neutral, but peacock is not over the top feminine either.
-I'm giving this homeowner extra credit for pulling that perfect shade of peacock for her velvet comforter right out of that graphic Orla Kiely wallpaper.
+Bedding is another place where peacock blue can replace navy.
+It is maybe not quite as gender neutral, but peacock is not over-the-top feminine, either.
+We give this homeowner extra credit for pulling that perfect shade of peacock for her velvet comforter right out of that graphic Orla Kiely wallpaper.

 This bathroom by Caitlin Murray of Black Lacquer Design proves peacock can also hang as wainscoting, literally, in a wet space.
 Paired with crisp white trim, the peacock tile pops just as much as navy would, and it’s softer, especially in a smaller room.
 You don’t have to worry about this shade making a powder room or smaller bath feel dark or claustrophobic.
 The half wall of white helps with this as well.